Supplements for IVF

 Vitamin D Spray

 Vitamin D is often known as “the sunshine vitamin”.
 This is because we get it from exposure to the sun (and a bit in our diet).
 Vitamin D is important for healthy bone function of a developing foetus and it also helps support the correct balance of our immune system (autoimmunity has been linked to poor fertility and miscarriage).
 Vitamin D also plays a part in sperm quality by Vitamin D receptor mediating an increase in intracellular calcium concentration that induces sperm mobility.
-We can therefore see how important it is to both men and women for overall health as well as fertility and is becoming a key supplement for IVF.
+We can therefore see how important it is for overall health as well as fertility and is becoming a key supplement for IVF.

 We have chosen a spray form of Vitamin D for ease of use as well as increased absorption rate.
 Simply spray into the mouth for your daily dose of this important nutrient.